aptos-labs/aptos-indexer-processors/typescript/examples/event_processor/README.md

 # Event Parser

+> [!WARNING]
+> For production-grade indexers, we recommend the Rust processors.
+> The typescript implementation is known to get stuck when there are lots of data to process.
+The issue is with the GRPC client and we haven't had a chance to optimize.
+Please proceed with caution.

 This is a very simple example that just extracts events from user transactions and logs them.

 ## Prerequisites

 - `pnpm`: The code is tested with pnpm 8.6.2.
 Later versions should work too.
 - `node`: The code is tested with Node 18.
 Later versions should work too.

 ## Usage

 Install all the dependencies:

 ```
 pnpm install
 ```

 Prepare the `config.yaml` file.
 Make sure to update the `config.yaml` file with the correct indexer setting and database credentials.

 ```
 $ cp config.yaml.example ~/config.yaml
 ```

 Run the example:

 ```
 pnpm start process --config ~/config.yaml
 ```

 ## Explanation

 This example provides a basic processor that extracts events from user transactions and logs them.

 When creating a custom processor, the two main things you need to define are:

 - Parser: How you parse the data from the transactions.
 - Models: How you store the data you extract from the transactions.

 These are defined in `parser.ts` and `models.ts` respectively.

 The SDK handles the rest:

 - Connecting to the Transaction Stream Service.
 - Creating tables in the database.
 - Validating the chain ID.